What are the eligibility requirements for the Child Nutrition Program?

 The National School Lunch Program (NSLP) helps to serve meals at over 100,000 public and non-profit private schools across the US.
 In 2019, almost thirty million children received a meal through the NSLP.
 Additionally, more than seventy percent of lunches distributed through the program were given out for free or at a reduced price.

 The School Breakfast Program is only offered through 90,000 school sites, delivering meals to around 14.8 million kids.
-Almost ninety perfect of these meals are provided at free or reduced price.
+Almost ninety percent of these meals were provided at free or reduced price prior to the pandemic but increased to over ninety-nine percent in 2021.
+The number of meals served dropped by nearly fifty percent from 2019 levels.